On January 21, 1542 a Bill of Attainder was introduced in English Parliament against Katheryn Howard.

-… was accused of being a slut but not “looking” like a slut.
+In sum, Katheryn’s crime was being a ‘slut’ but not looking like a slut.
 This was, in the Tudor mind, particularly heinous.
-It put paid to the common myth that men could tell a woman was a virgin at a glance by her innocent demeanor and firm breasts.
+It put paid to the common myth that men could tell a woman was a virgin at a glance by her innocent demeanour and firm breasts.
+It made it seems as though sluts were just like any other women.
+There was no magic slut shaming marker!
 It reminded Tudor men that sluts could hide in plain sight and that they could ‘trick’ men into marrying them.
 Sluts were dangerous because they were women who could make men look like idiots.

 The Bill of Attainder was finally passed in February, and made it treason for any “unchaste” woman to wed the king.
 Moreover, if any persons knew that the would-be queen had been unchaste before Henry had wanted her, they too would be put to death.